ray-project/ray/doc/source/serve/http-guide.md

 :language: python
 ```

-Any request to the Serve HTTP server at `/` is routed to the deployment's `__call__` method with a [Starlette Request object](https://www.starlette.io/requests/) as the sole argument.
+Requests to the Serve HTTP server at `/` are routed to the deployment's `__call__` method with a [Starlette Request object](https://www.starlette.io/requests/) as the sole argument.
 The `__call__` method can return any JSON-serializable object or a [Starlette Response object](https://www.starlette.io/responses/) (e.g., to return a custom status code or custom headers).

-Commonly, you just need the API to accept numpy array.
+Often for ML models, you just need the API to accept a `numpy` array.
 You can use Serve's `DAGDriver` to simply the request parsing.

 ```{literalinclude} ../serve/doc_code/http_guide.py
 :start-after: __begin_dagdriver__